 “Graham certainly made the most of life and loved playing table tennis, sailing and cycling.
 He was a lovely man and generous to a fault, which shows in his decision to donate his organs and help others after his death.”

-You can register your decision online after speaking to your family by clicking on this link.Back to top
+You can register your decision online after speaking to your family on the NHS Organ Donor Register.Back to top